 - Setting up of cities and towns: Easy means of transportation on land and the growth of agriculture and industries in plains have resulted in the setting up and expansion of cities and towns.
-The most developed trade centers and ports of the world are found in the plains only and as much as 80% of the world’s population lives here.
+The most developed trade centres and ports of the world are found in the plains only and as much as 80% of the world’s population lives here.

 Mountains, Plateaus and Plains are some of the important landforms on earth.
-Each of these are classified into different subtypes are economically significant.
+Each of these is classified into different subtypes are economically significant.
 PS: You can let our team know about any feedback or suggestions about these free study materials in the comment section below.
 Happy learning!